 Children’s Healthy Coping Skills Retreat Program

-At the Children’s Healthy Coping Skills Retreat Program (Retreat Program),children will receive specialized support for their needs, while parents/guardians participate in interactive, psychoeducational, therapy group sessions.
+At the Children’s Healthy Coping Skills Program, children will receive specialized support for their needs, while parents/guardians participate in interactive, psychoeducational, therapy group sessions.

-At this four-day retreat, the goal is to provide families with an unforgettable experience filled with fun, adventure, laughter, and connection, while working through the challenges they experienced and developing the skills and understanding necessary to move forward and achieve true family recovery.
+At this three-day program, the goal is to provide families with an unforgettable experience filled with laughter, connection, community, and support, while working through the challenges they experienced and developing the skills and understanding necessary to move forward and achieve true family recovery.

 - Children should be between the ages 7-13 (exceptions are made based on their assessment).

-- A parent or guardian must be in attendance for all four days of the Program.
+- A parent or guardian must be in attendance for all three days of the Program.

 - Parents/guardians must abstain from substance use while attending the Program.